-It's not that menopausal women go off sex, it that they refuse to have sex when they don't feel like it.
+It's not that menopausal women go off sex, it is that they refuse to have sex when they don't feel like it.
 If the relationship has gone stale and sex has become unsatisfying, women will no longer be able to pretend.
 Her body will not comply.

-Just a word of warning: just because your partner is in perimenopause does not mean she can no longer conceive.
-Incredibly, women can still conceive and need to use contraception for at least two years after her last period if she's under 50 years.
-If she's over 50 the time is reduced to one year and if she's over 55 years it's safe without contraceptives after her last period.
+Just a word of warning: just because we are in perimenopause does not mean we can no longer conceive.
+Incredibly, women can still conceive and need to use contraception for at least two years after our last period if we are under 50 years.
+If we are over 50 the time is reduced to one year and if we are over 55 years it's safe without contraceptives after our last period.

-Having a really good physical relationship very often keeps the oxytocin topped up for your partner, which means her feelings of love, comfort, and joy are alive within her.
-So, as your partner's oestrogen falls, the levels of the love and cuddle hormone decrease as well.
+Having a really good physical relationship very often keeps the oxytocin topped up, which means your feelings of love, comfort, and joy are alive within us.
+So, as our oestrogen falls, the levels of the love and cuddle hormone decrease as well.